 Sibley eGuide to Birds

 Lastly — Sibley.
 Two taps (either taxonomic or alphabetic; no fussy scrolling!) to the text search and typing “wood” gets Wood Thrush and an impressive array of large Sibley illustrations for each species to scroll through.
 On the right are two small, neat icons for voice and a distribution map.
-The song/call section has six recordings, the most of all the apps.
+The song/call section has six recordings, the most out of all the apps.
 No sonograms, but most people don’t use them anyway.
 Downside — Sibley doesn’t have listed similar species for each species, either visual or aural.
 In the initial search area, the “comp.” button will bring up both visual and aural comparisons.
 Sibley has the most illustrations, and for many people — especially those who prefer Sibley’s artwork over photos — this is a popular choice.

 Sibley hasn’t had a major update in a while, despite a new edition of the print bird guide.
 But then again, why mess with something that is working so well?